 Adrian Heath

-Adrian Heath was a key figure in post-war British abstraction — a painter who brought geometry, rhythm and restraint into sharp, quietly powerful balance.
-This selection focuses on framed works on paper that show the clarity of his visual language at an intimate scale: measured, resolved, and strong without ever needing to shout.
+Adrian Heath was a key figure in post-war British abstraction.
+A painter who brought geometry, rhythm and restraint into sharp and powerful balance.
+This selection focuses on framed works on paper that show the clarity of his visual language at an intimate scale.

 Biography

 Adrian Heath (1920–1992) was one of the most intelligent voices in post-war British abstraction.
 Born in Burma and educated in England, he studied under Stanhope Forbes in Newlyn before attending the Slade School of Art.
-His career was shaped by war as much as by formal training: after serving in the RAF, he was held as a prisoner of war in Germany, where ideas around abstraction and constructive form began to take deeper hold.
+His career was shaped by war as much as by formal training: after serving in the RAF, he was held as a prisoner of war in Germany, where ideas around abstraction and constructive form began to inspire him and he began to inspirer another prisoner, the one and only Terry Frost.

 The works here show that discipline on a more intimate scale.
-They have clarity, rhythm and confidence, but they never feel stiff.
-They are calm works, but not passive ones — the kind of pieces that keep giving more the longer you live with them.
+They have clarity, rhythm and confidence.
+They are calm works, but not passive ones — they become powerful due to the defiance of the time, when everyone was against abstract as being 'real art'.

 Available works